 Nexafed was launched in mid-December 2012 and Nexafed Sinus Pressure + Pain was launched in February 2015.
 We sell our Nexafed products in the United States to wholesale pharmaceutical distributors as well as directly to chain drug stores.
 Our Nexafed products are sold subject to the right of return usually for a period of up to twelve months after the product expiration.
 The Nexafed products currently have a shelf life of twenty-four months from the date of manufacture.
 Given the limited sales history of our Nexafed products, we could not reliably estimate expected returns of the product at the time of shipment to certain customers.
 During the first quarter of 2015, we determined we had obtained sufficient sales returns history to reasonably estimate future product returns from those customers.
 We recorded a one-time adjustment in the first quarter of 2015 to recognize revenue that had previously been deferred, resulting in additional net revenues of \$314 thousand after recording a liability for sales returns of \$120 thousand, and additional cost of sales of \$255 thousand.
-We currently recognize revenue from our Nexafed product line when the price is fixed and determinable at the date of sale, title and risk of ownership have been transferred to the customer, and returns can be reasonably estimated, which generally occurs at the time of product shipment.
-At March 31, 2016 and December 31, 2015, we had a \$242 thousand and \$205 thousand sales returns liability, respectively, which is reviewed against sales returns activity each calendar quarter for adjustment.
+We currently recognize revenue from our Nexafed product line when the price is fixed and determinable at the date of sale, title and risk of ownership have been transferred to the customer.
+At June 30, 2016 and December 31, 2015, we had a \$263 thousand and \$205 thousand sales returns liability, respectively, which is reviewed against sales returns activity each calendar quarter for adjustment.